-Pre-requisites: HE2002 Macroeconomics II or

-HE9092 Economic Theory or
+Pre-requisites HE2002 Intermediate Macroeconomics/ HE9092 Economic Theory/ HE5092

-HE5092 Economic Theory
+Economic Theory

-No. of AUs. : 4
+No of AUs 4

-Contact Hours : 52 hours (2-hour Lecture and 2-hour tutorial)
+Contact Hours 52 hours (2-hour Lecture and 2-hour tutorial per week)

 Course Aims

 The aim of the course is to develop a coherent modern analytical framework for thinking about all of the fundamental problem in international finance (also known as international macroeconomics or open-economy macroeconomics).
 The course deals with many questions that are central to today's policy world such as current accounts, government budget deficits, speculative attacks and the implications of the expanding global markets for foreign assets.